AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/migration-manual.md

 After the files are uploaded to your Box account, ensure that you mention the relative path of this Box content file in module_version.csv file.
 This is a mandatory step for you to indicate the path of the module content.

-Once you log in to the FTP and Box servers and upload the content, the CSV locations appear as shown in the snapshot below in Captivate Prime.
+Once you log in to the FTP and Box servers and upload the content, the CSV locations appear as shown in the snapshot below in Learning Manager.

 ![](assets/after-setup.jpg)

 ## Data and content migration procedure {#dataandcontentmigrationprocedure}

-The procedure to migrate your enterprise LMS data and content to Captivate Prime is explained as follows:
+The procedure to migrate your enterprise LMS data and content to Learning Manager is explained as follows:

 Go through the pre-requisites of migration process before you start with the migration.
 Refer to [CSV specifications and sample CSVs](migration-manual.md#main-pars_header_140933605) section in this page and prepare the CSVs for data and content migration.

-1. Log in to Captivate Prime application as an Integration Administrator and click **Migration** at the left pane.
+1. Log in to Learning Manager application as an Integration Administrator and click **Migration** at the left pane.

    Migration Projects home page appears.
 If your organization has created migration projects already, you can view the list of all migration projects in this page.